TrossenRobotics/lerobot_trossen/README.md

 This package contains LeRobot integrations for the Trossen AI series of robots.
 See the [LeRobot documentation](https://huggingface.co/docs/lerobot) for details on more advanced usage like using the HuggingFace Hub, model training, and using different teleoperation methods.
+See the [Trossen AI documentation](https://docs.trossenrobotics.com/trossen_arm/main/tutorials/lerobot_plugin.html) for details on configuration and usage of Trossen AI robots with LeRobot.

 ## Installation